danielgesua/HyperKyube/README.md

 tesseract image_name.tiff image_name lstmbox
 ```

 **NOTE:** The name is repeated on purpose (it is **not** a typo).
 Tesseract's first argument is the name of the image to OCR and the second argument is the *basename* (ie the name minus the extension) of the *output* file.
-For tesseracts LSTM training to work the .box file basename *must* match the .tiff basename.
+For tesseract's LSTM training to work the .box file basename *must* match the .tiff basename.
 This is also true for HyperKyube.

 # Getting Started: HyperKyube Instructions